Online Search-based Collision-inclusive Motion Planning and Control for Impact-resilient Mobile Robots: Search-based Collision-inclusive Planning

 We can then define the optimization problem Parameters $\rho_{t} > 0$ and $\rho_{c} > 0$ regulate the relative importance of trajectory smoothness, duration, and amount of collisions that switch the direction of motion.
 Conditions~\eqref{eq:mpci_constraint4} and~\eqref{eq:mpci_constraint5} determine how the value for $\zeta(t)$ is being set.
 In~\eqref{eq:mpci_constraint8}, $\mathcal{V}^{c} = [-v_{max, c}, v_{max, c}]$; $v_{max, c}$ indicates the maximum collision velocity which, if exceeded, will lead to the robot flipping over.
 Thus, we set the pre-collision velocity component along $x$ axis of $\mathcal{F}_{c}$ as ${v}_{x}(t) \in \mathcal{V}^{c}$.

-In this paper, we show that, similar to the collision avoidance motion planning problem, these safety constraints can be handled by converting the problem to a deterministic shortest path problem~\cite{liu2017search} with a $n \times q$ dimensional state space $\mathcal{S}$ and a $n$-dimensional control space $\mathcal{U}$.
-Since the control space $\mathcal{U}$ is always $n$-dimensional, a search-based planning algorithm such as A* \cite{likhachev2003ara} that discretizes $\mathcal{U}$ using motion primitives is efficient and resolution-complete, i.e. it can compute the optimal trajectory in the discretized space in finite-time.
+Herein we show that, similar to the collision avoidance motion planning problem~\cite{liu2017search}, safety constraints may be addressed by reformulating problem~\eqref{motion planning inclusive} into a deterministic shortest path one with $(n \times q)$ state $\mathcal{S}$ and $n$ control $\mathcal{U}$.
+Since the dimensionality of $\mathcal{U}$ remains at $n$, search-based planning (e.g., A*~\cite{likhachev2003ara}) that discretizes $\mathcal{U}$ using motion primitives can be an effective way to determine in finite-time resolution-complete and optimal (in the discretized space) trajectories.